open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 sample, its p-value MUST be set in the `tracestate` regardless of the non-probability Sampler decision.

-##### Requirement: Use p-value 63 when a probability sampler decision not to sample when combined with non-probability sampler decision to sample
+##### Requirement: Use p-value 63 when a probability sampler decision not to sample is combined with a non-probability sampler decision to sample

 When combining Sampler decisions for a consistent probability Sampler and a non-probability Sampler, and the probability Sampler decides not